VimsecAu/kb/m365/baselines/powerbi.md

     from data sources to their data in Power BI (preview).**

-3. Enable **Restrict content with protected labels from being shared via link with everyone in your agency**.
+3. Enable **Restrict content with protected labels from being shared via link with everyone in your company**.

-When this setting is enabled, users can't generate a sharing link for people in the agency for content with protection settings in the sensitivity label.
+When this setting is enabled, users can't generate a sharing link for people in the company for content with protection settings in the sensitivity label.

 Sensitivity labels with protection settings include encryption or content markings.
-For example, the agency may have a "Highly Confidential" label that includes encryption and applies a "Highly Confidential" watermark to content with this label.
-When this tenant setting is enabled and a report has a sensitivity label with protection settings, then users cannot create sharing links for people in the agency.
+For example, the company may have a "Highly Confidential" label that includes encryption and applies a "Highly Confidential" watermark to content with this label.
+When this tenant setting is enabled and a report has a sensitivity label with protection settings, then users cannot create sharing links for people in the company.

 **Information Protection Prerequisites Specific to Power BI**

-- An Microsoft Purview Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Purview Information Protection sensitivity labels in Power BI.
+- An Microsoft Purview Information Protection Premium P1 or Premium P2 licence is required to apply or view Microsoft Purview Information Protection sensitivity labels in Power BI.
 Microsoft Purview Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.